turk-webdev/asopf/application/asopf-local-dev-env-setup.md

     # Port we use in the browser to connect to our app.
 The app always runs at 8080 internally in docker.
 Use 8080 here if you want it to be the same as what nodemon says.
 (Note: Don't change the internal nodejs port in the docker-compose.dev.yml since it will break the nginx connection)
     APP_PORT=
     ```
-5. To verify that your config is working correctly run
+    ***Note: Don't delete the .env.example since it is being tracked by github for others to reference***
+## Building the Docker-Compose Environment
+5. Verify that `docker-compose` is installed by executing `docker-compose --version` on your commandline
     ```
+    C:\Users\Nick>docker-compose --version
+    docker-compose version 1.27.4, build 40524192
+    ```
+6. To verify that your config is working correctly run
+    ```
     docker-compose -f docker-compose.dev.yml config
     ```
     This will output the `docker-compose.dev.yml` file with the variables filled.
 If this is working correctly move on to the next step.
 If not, make sure that you have created the `.env` in the `application` folder.
-    ***Note: Don't delete the .env.example since it is being tracked by github for others to reference***
-## Change Permissions on Database Initialization Script
-6. Navigate to `application/database/db-dump/` and give execute permissions to the script `init_db.sh`
-    ```bash
-    chmod +x init_db.sh
-    ```
-   You may be asked for your password in order to execute this.
-   ***Note:*** I'm working on automating this step
-## Building the Docker-Compose Environment
-6. Verify that `docker-compose` is installed by executing `docker-compose --version` on your commandline
-    ```
-    C:\Users\Nick>docker-compose --version
-    docker-compose version 1.27.4, build 40524192
-    ```
 7. Build the images so that all of the configurations are setup properly
     `docker-compose build --no-cache`
     ***Note:*** `--no-cache` is a precaution to make sure that the application image is built from the most recent dockerfile.